Best Startup Business Loans in April 2025

 Time in business requirements

 Out of all the qualification criteria that lenders consider when evaluating a small business loan application, the one that’s often trickiest for many startups to meet is the time in business requirement.
 As the name suggests, this requirement tracks how long your business has been up and running.
-Typically, even lenders willing to finance startups will require at least a six-month business history.
+Many lenders willing to finance startups will still require at least a six-month business history.

 Due to this requirement, getting a startup business loan is not the same as getting a loan to start a business from scratch.
 Often, entrepreneurs who want funding to start a business will need to use alternative funding sources, such as a personal loan for business purposes or a home equity line of credit (HELOC) to get the financing they need.